miguel-perez/smoothState.js/README.md

 * **Ajax** - a way for us to  request and store pages on the user's device without refreshing the page

 smoothState.js will [unobtrusively enhance](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript) your website's page loads to behave more like a single-page application framework.
 This allows you to add page transitions and create a nicer experince for your users.

-## Demo

-[Checkout the demo site](http://miguel-perez.github.io/jquery.smoothState.js/index.html).
-If you have an example of smoothState.js in the wild, [let me know](https://twitter.com/tayokoart) about it and I'll add a link to it in this file.

 ## Options
 smoothState provides some options that allow you to customize the functionality of the plugin.